allench119/UofT-Course-Timetable-API/README.md

 + The dict of info could have any number of keys, it depends on how much info is provided by the courseFinder.
 However, all the values in "info" are strings.

-+ notice that all the values could be None if that specific info is provided by the courseFinder
++ Notice that all the values could be None if that specific info is provided by the courseFinder